silentnight717/Unlock-Bitcoin-Core-Wallet/README.md

 - [X] minor code improvements

 ## Contact
 You can contact me at the email silentnight58070@proton.me for any questions.
-Don't open issues unless you're very sure of the problem.
-Compile password script is not for free.
+Don't open issues unless you're very sure of the problem. **compile_password.rb** script is not for free.